 - be eligible for Child Care Subsidy

-- have experienced temporary financial hardship due to an event that happened in the last 6 months, and
+- have experienced temporary financial hardship due to an event that happened in the last 6 months, including COVID-19

 - have a substantially reduced ability to pay child care fees.